Everyday Healthy Recipes

 Jump to Recipe

-This zesty, delicious blueberry vinaigrette can be made using either fresh or frozen blueberries so you can enjoy it any time you like.
+This blueberry vinaigrette is an oil-based fruity salad dressing that's deliciously zesty, light and made without a blender.
+It can be made using either fresh or frozen blueberries so you can enjoy it any time you like.
 Ready in 20 minutes.

 Blueberry dressing in bottle, with blueberries in brown dish, lemon, zester and spoon on top of white plate and bottle top in background.